‘Priceless moment’: Kids go wild after teacher sinks ‘Hail Mary’ basket from across schoolyard, video shows - NewsBreak

 “Even the introverts posted on the wall ran up [and] cheered,” another noted.

 Kevin McShane, the principal of Holy Trinity, told Nexstar that the kids and teachers were excited to see the video featured on ESPN’s “SportsCenter.”
 The school has also been flooded with kind messages from folks who saw the video, some of whom have donated money or offered to pay for the hot chocolate.
-(All donations will be given directly to the Father Horace McKenna Center in D.C., a non-profit that works to feed and shelter people experiencing homelessness, according to McShane.)What’s in the box?
-Take a look inside the time capsule found in a Robert E. Lee monument
+(All donations will be given directly to the Father Horace McKenna Center in D.C., a non-profit that works to feed and shelter people experiencing homelessness, according to McShane.)Salad products recalled for listeria contamination

 McShane also had a few kind words for “Ms. Fitz” and the teachers at Holy Trinity.